What are the requirements to become a Sociology major?

 When do I have to declare my intention to major in Sociology?
 To whom do I talk about this?

 Before the start of your junior year you should approach the Acting Chair of Sociology department, Dr. Benjamin Alberti, Crocker Hall, room 202.

 The department offers an undergraduate degree in Sociology.
 You may choose from among several concentrations within the department.
 (See the section on Concentrations on the department Web site.)

-Can one major in Anthropology at Framingham State College?
+Can one major in Anthropology at Framingham State University?